- Resource Consumption- The level of resources needed or used by a society

 Challenges with accurately calculating the ecological footprints

-It is clear from the above that calculating the ecological footprint of the world may be an impossible task, partly due to the fact that land and water a population requires can be affected by various factors.
+It is clear from the above that calculating the ecological footprint of the world may be an impossible task, partly due to the fact that the land and water a population requires can be affected by climatic, technological, human and economic factors.

-The concept of ecological footprint may be understood from the individual, national and global perspectives, using measured using levels of energy consumption.
+The ecological footprints concept can be analyzed from the individual, national and global perspectives, by measuring the levels of energy consumption.

 Ecological footprint at the national scale

-The map below shows the global ecological footprint by countries (national Level).
+The map below shows the global ecological footprint by country (national Level).

 This map compares each country’s total consumption footprint with the bio-capacity available within its own borders.